Bel Air Staff

 Licensed Clinical Professional Counselor

 Julia is a bilingual (English/Spanish) therapist who has been working in the field of mental health since 2016.
-She earned her Bachelor’s degree in Psychology from Villanova University and Master’s degree in Clinical Psychology from Loyola University.
+She earned her Bachelor’s Degree in Psychology from Villanova University and Master’s Degree in Clinical Psychology from Loyola University.
 Julia worked as a research assistant for the Department of Neurology at Johns Hopkins for 4 years while earning her Post Master’s Certificate in Mental Health Counseling.
 Before joining Guided Hope, Julia worked for 6 years as a school based therapist in a Title 1 school.
-She has extensive experience working with children/adolescents (ages 3-18) and their families who face challenges with life changes, ADHD, mood regulation, neurodiversity, adjustment disorders, behavioral difficulties, anxiety, and depression.
+She has extensive experience working with children/adolescents (ages 4-18) and their families who face challenges with life changes, ADHD, mood regulation, neurodiversity, adjustment disorders, behavioral difficulties, anxiety, and depression.
 Julia has focused on helping clients foster self-confidence, healthy coping skills, social-emotional skills, and problem-solving abilities.
 She believes these skills help empower people to more positively adapt to their environment and gain an improved understanding of self.

 Julia enjoys looking for creative solutions to problems and brings that aspect of creativity to therapy.
 She focuses her practice on a Cognitive Behavioral, Person-Centered, Strength-Based approach.
 Julia strives to focus therapy on each individual’s abilities, strengths, and needs and collaborates with clients on their goals and approaches to treatment.
 She strongly believes that every person has a unique set of strengths and circumstances that have made them who they are today and that will help them become the person they would like to be.
 Julia also focuses on how our behaviors and feelings are driven by how we choose to perceive the world around us.
-Julia is open to working with clients of all ages and is available for in-person and telehealth appointments.
+Julia is open to working with clients of all ages and is available for in-person appointments in Bel Air and telehealth appointments.
 She accepts private pay clients, as well as Medicaid, Medicare, United Healthcare, Cigna (Evernorth), Johns Hopkins EHP, and CareFirst Blue Cross Blue Shield insurance plans.
 Julia looks forward to working with you in your journey towards improved mental health.

 Leanda Welker, LCSW-C